Codes in the Damerau Distance for DNA Storage: Codes for Correcting an Adjacent Block Transposition and a Burst Deletion

 \section{Codes for Correcting an Adjacent Block Transposition and a Burst Deletion}

 Next, we describe how to construct codes capable of correcting a single block transposition along with a single block deletion.
 For simplicity, we limit our attention to the case where the adjacent block transposition and the block deletion are both of the same size.
+Furthermore, we restrict our proofs to the case of nonoverlapping bursts of deletions and transpositions, respectively.
+All results can be easily modified to account for this case and are omitted for clarity and compactness of exposition.

 Similar to what was done in the previous section, we first outline the high level ideas behind the construction and the proof.
 We start with the special case when the block transposition and the block deletion are non-overlapping.
 Recall that for $r=n/b$ (where we tacitly assume that $b$ divides $n$), it is convenient to represent the codeword $\bfx = (x_1, \ldots, x_{n} )$ in the following manner: